deer-hang/VSNote/词汇笔记/sentences.md

 - That's why we have to act now under the radar while we still have some latitude.
 - It's based on a view of humanity where people are given the latitudes they need to be their very best.
 - Look, I allowed you latitude with the Hammonds before so you could pursue the bigger story.
+## horizon
+### n. the line in the far distance where the sky seems to meet the land or the sea
 - At 9:36 pm, the sun sank below the horizon.
 - She was swimming toward the horizon, toward the sun.
+- By late November in northern Iceland, the sun rises above the horizon for just five hours a day.
+- And looking for that magic rainbow on the horizon.
+I couldn't see it.
+- There was the hilly horizon.
+- Two dinghies appeared on the horizon.
+### n. the limits of what you want to do or of what you are interested or involved in
+- Well, I just want to try something new, expand my horizons.
+- Yes, they say travel broadens the mind -it certainly broadened my horizons too.
+- He continually broadens his horizons with daring decisions.
+- But really what it is, is to just broaden your horizons and to look at the world in a wider perspective.
+- You need to expand your horizons.
+- But early in my career, new horizons opened up for me.
+### almost certainly going to happen or be done quite soon
+- But there is hope on the horizon.
+- That storm on the horizon that I mentioned, I'm afraid it's arrived.
+- SO I want all the girls watching here and now to know that a new day is on the horizon!
+## altitude
+### n. the height of a place above sea level
 - Our flying altitude is 7000 feet.
 - Ladies and gentlemen, we've reached an altitude of 75 feet.
 - We're losing altitude.
 Drone's dropping fast.
 - A glider flight at high altitude is very difficult.
 - We are cruising at an altitude of 15,000 feet.
 - The missile flew for half an hour at high aititude before landing in the Sea of Japan.
+### n. a high location or area
 - At high altitudes, the monsoon rains fall as snow.
 - At altitude, finding them is even more of a challenge.
 - There's nothing to eat at lower altitudes.
 - Descending from the hilltops to lower altitudes, the argali band together for safety.
 - People in Ethiopian highlands have adapted to living at high altitudes.
+## disaster
+### n. a very bad accident that causes great damage or death
 - But are these natural disasters simply bad weather?
 - This was Cuba's worst air disaster in decades.
 - He says robots also help people in natural disasters.
 - Many people are wondering if China is heading towards an environmental disaster.
 - More than 1,000 people are now known to have died in the disaster.
 - He noted Malaysia's lack of experience with air disasters.
+### n. a very bad situation that causes a lot of problems
 - Chain migration is a disaster and very unfair to our country.
 - Ms.Groves, our only lead brought us to the brink of disaster.
 - Russian financial officials say that with some effort, an economic disaster can be avoided.
 - Her life has been nothing but disaster upon disaster but her courage never fails.
 - He says a breakup would be an economic disaster.
 - Having mu wife and ex-girlfriend in the same room will be a recipe for disaster!
+### n. used to emphasize that sb/sth is extremely bad
 - My first year in town was a disaster.
 - My life is a disaster, Teddy.
 And it's all your fault.
 - Well, that party was a disaster, but at least Ben seems to be having fun.
 - She's a disaster.
 She's got no boundaries.
 - It was my first lesson in Glee Club today, and it was a total disaster.
+## mishap
+### n. a small accident or piece of bad luck that does not have serious results
 - Why did Lloyd drop you off? - I had a little mishap with the Ferrari.
 - There were no mishaps, nobody got lost.
 - I mean, there must be hundreds of civilian deaths in similar drone mishaps.
 - We are not throwing in the towel over a minor mishap.
 - First, a bunch of technical mishaps delayed the caucus results.
 - Her next mishap was to be tumbled out of a barge on the river Volga.
+## catastrophic
+### adj. causing widespread damage or death; completely unsuccessful or very bad
 - That mission resulted in a catastrophic attack.
 - I'm experiencing catastrophic engine failure, punching out.
 - And the threat now is from flooding, potentially catastrophic flooding.
 - Now that's a serious piece of machinery...that could be catastrophic in the wrong hands.
 - Catastrophic describes something involving great damage or suffering.
 - These threats could have catastrophic consequences for human survival in the 21st century.
+## calamity
+### n. an event that causes great damage to people's lives, property, etc
 - You surely have turned calamity to victory.
 - This was a calamity too deep for tears.
 - President Aquino of the Philippines has declared a state of national calamity.
 - Thornfield Hall is quite a ruin.
 It was burnt down just about harvest-time.
 A dreadful calamity!
 - But calamity has not dimmed this remarkable woman's spirit.
+## endanger
+### vt. to put sb/sth in a situation where they might be harmed or destroyed completely
 - You will endanger your health if you smoke too much.
 - How can you say that?
 You endangered the life of our baby today.
 - And they'll say I endangered national security.